Merck/BioPhi/README.md

 > Prihoda, D., Maamary, J., Waight, A., Juan, V., Fayadat-Dilman, L., Svozil, D., & Bitton, D. A. (2021).
 > BioPhi: A platform for antibody design, humanization and humanness evaluation based on natural antibody repertoires and deep learning.
 BioRxiv, 2021.08.08.455394. https://doi.org/10.1101/2021.08.08.455394

+The data and notebooks supporting the analysis are found in: https://github.com/Merck/BioPhi-2021-publication

 ## Contributing

 BioPhi is an open and extensible platform, contributions are welcome.